Last updated: 16/11/20

-This important decision will really impact your uni experience, in one way or another… and it’s not one to be rushed into!
-We can’t say exactly who you should live with – there are just too many variables for that: this article is designed to get you to think about what’s important to you and how who you choose could complement you.
+Choosing who you want to live with next year at uni comes around quicker than you’d think.
+This important decision will really impact your uni experience in one way or another… and it’s not one to be rushed into!
+This article is designed to get you to think about what’s important to you and help you choose housemates who can complement you and everything you stand for.

 Here are some points to consider when choosing your future housemates.